 The national park plays host to a number of things to do for those who enjoy being active.

-The town and surrounding area has plenty of dining, history, and activities to keep the whole family satisfied.
+The town and surrounding area have plenty of dining, history, and activities to keep the whole family satisfied.

 So, pack your bags and get moving to explore all of the best things to do in Kalbarri.